 Six BPI alumni served as panelists at the three-day National Higher Education in Prison Conference in Dallas this November.
 They spoke about the impact of a liberal arts education on the experience of returning home from prison and participated in information sessions and roundtable discussions about everything from admission to program design.
 Other college-in-prison advocates and experts attending from across the country included consortium partners Washington University, the Freedom Education Project Puget Sound, Wesleyan, Grinnell, and Dwight Hall at Yale.

-Launched in 2012, the Westville Education Initiative is a partnership between BPI, the University of Notre Dame, and Holy Cross College at Notre Dame.
+Launched in 2012, the Moreau College Initiative is a partnership between BPI, the University of Notre Dame, and Holy Cross College at Notre Dame.
 It operates within Westville Correctional Facility – halfway between South Bend and Chicago, IL.
 Admission is also run at a second maximum-security prison, from which admittees transfer to Westville.
 Students study full-time in a curriculum that includes theology, literature, history, business, biology, and mathematics.

 In 2017, two books were published by BPI leadership: Daniel Karpowitz released College-in-Prison: Reading in an Age of Mass Incarceration and Ellen Lagemann published Liberating Minds: The Case for College in Prison .